Skip to content

 Sustainable weight management is not a willpower problem.
 It is a clinical one.

-Why Most Weight Loss Approaches Stop Working
+Why Most Weight Management Approaches Stop Working

 When you significantly restrict your calorie intake, your body responds with a series of metabolic adaptations designed to protect you.
 This made good sense when food scarcity was a genuine survival threat.
 It is considerably less useful when you are trying to manage your weight in a modern food environment.